akvo/wash-futures-explorer/docs/overview.rst

 ---

 For more detailed information, refer to the individual sections on data input, transformation, and visualization.
-This overview provides a foundation for understanding the purpose, objectives, and methodology of USAID-Tool-1.
+This overview provides a foundation for understanding the purpose, objectives, and methodology of WASH Futures Explorer.